piotrszleg/Travel-Guide/README.md

 The app utilises MUI React toolkit, performs API calls and has autonamtic compontent tests using React Testing Library.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts